asamallab/CurvBased_RWNNPrune/README.md

 ## Citation
 In case you use the codes herein, please cite the following manuscript:

-Pavithra Elumalai, Sudharsan Vijayaraghavan, Madhumita Mondal, and Areejit Samal, [<i>Application of discrete Ricci curvature in pruning randomly wired neural networks:
+Pavithra Elumalai#, Sudharsan Vijayaraghavan#, Madhumita Mondal*, and Areejit Samal*, [<i>Application of discrete Ricci curvature in pruning randomly wired neural networks:
-A case study with chest x-ray classification of COVID-19</i>](link of the article).
+A case study with chest x-ray classification of COVID-19</i>](https://iopscience.iop.org/article/10.1088/2632-072X/ae2cd8), J. Phys.
+Complex., 6: 045017 (2025).